sashakarcz/blog/content/posts/movies/babadook.md

 The children’s book that mysteriously appears states plainly:

-> “The more you deny, the stronger I get.”
+> The more you deny, the stronger I get.

 As Amelia continues to avoid processing her trauma—the grief of losing her husband, the exhaustion of single motherhood, the resentment toward her child—the Babadook grows stronger.
 Eventually, it overwhelms her entirely, resulting in full possession by the Shadow.